Samoyed and cat

 If you have your cat in one room and your Samoyed in another, the dog may become obsessed with the door.
 It’s not uncommon for them to stare, bark, or paw at the door to the cat’s room.
 This will cause immense stress for your kitty.
 And we don’t want that.

 In this scenario, you need to offer the dog a distraction.
 Try to get your Samoyed’s attention off of the door by calling their name, or gently guiding them away.
-Once away from the door, offer your Samoyed a treat.
+Once away from the door, offer your Samoyed No products found.

 You can repeat this process until the dog is no longer hyper-focused on the door.